Oh My God, Charlie Darwin: Songs

 "Charlie Darwin" is musically minimalistic, featuring an acoustic guitar alongside Miller's falsetto and backing vocals by Prystowsky and Adams.
 Its lyrics juxtapose the hope of the Mayflowers voyage with the brutality of manifest destiny and the diseases it introduced to Native Americans.
 Aquarium Drunkards Mik Davis observed the song "laments being on a voyage and how even the brightest promise can be dimmed by directionlessness".
 Pastes Josh Jackson viewed it an attack on society's application of Darwinism, while Uncuts Allan Jones said it "imagines a drowning world, returned to water, a few sodden souls cast adrift on a sea of sorrow".
 Stevie Chick of The Guardian described the song as "lachrymose and haunting", and John Fortunato of The Aquarian wrote "Miller's trembled quiver stirringly haunts stripped-down meditational ruminations".
 Miller compared it to chamber and choral music.
 PopMatterss D.M.
 Edwards found the vocals of "Charlie Darwin" and "To Ohio" gentle and "breezy ... melding together, floating away, and carrying warnings of decline".
 DIYs Erik Thompson felt the opening tracks set a tone of warmth and intimacy that carries the album.

 "To Ohio" is about yearning for lost love and new scenery; Aspen Daily Newss Jonathan Bastian described the melody as "regretful but reposed".
 The Aquarians Fortunato likened the atmosphere of "To Ohio" and "(Don't) Tremble" to the works of Nick Drake, emphasized by the variety of instruments against Miller's "solitary grief-stricken hymnals"; Uncuts Jones compared the former to Paul Simon, and considered the latter a pledge of loyalty and hymn of reassurance.
 WXPN's Bruce Warren felt "To Ohio" showcased the band's "soft and tender side", and The Quietuss Tom Milway likened its imagery to a Steinbeck novel.
-Uncuts Jones wrote "The Horizon is a Beltway" envisioned catastrophe in its images of burning skylines and rotting flesh.
+Uncuts Jones noted "The Horizon is a Beltway" envisioned catastrophe in its images of burning skylines and rotting flesh.
 Miller wrote "(Don't) Tremble" for a former band member who was consistently insecure about his work.

-"Ticket Taker" was described by The Aquarians Fortunato as "poignant muzzle-voiced maunder" bedeviled by desperation, and by Gigwises Huw Jones as a love story recounting biblical floods.
+"Ticket Taker" was described by The Aquarians Fortunato as "poignant muzzle-voiced maunder" bedeviled by desperation and by Gigwises Huw Jones as a love story recounting biblical floods.
 DIYs Thompson felt it alluded to the responsibility of guiding others through difficult lives; Aspen Daily Newss Bastian considered it a "release" after the intensity of previous tracks, reinforced by the lack of lyrics on "Music Box".
 "Champion Angel" is the longest and loudest track, utilizing electric guitars, drums, and roaring vocals.
 The Aquarians Fortunato considered it a reinterpretation of Delta blues, comparing it to the Black Keys, North Mississippi Allstars, and early Kings of Leon, while NMEs Leonie Cooper compared it to Tom Petty.
-The Aquarians Fortunato described "Cage the Songbird" as a threnody reminiscent of the Cowboy Junkies, while the BBC's Jon Lusk identified a similarity to the lullaby "Hush, Little Baby" with its list of conditionals.
+The Aquarians Fortunato described "Cage the Songbird" as a threnody reminiscent of the Cowboy Junkies and the BBC's Jon Lusk identified a similarity to the lullaby "Hush, Little Baby" with its list of conditionals.
 Fortunato likened "OMGCD" to country and Western music like "Will the Circle Be Unbroken", while Leahey compared it to gospel music.